Kent State University's School of Digital Sciences is a cutting-edge interdisciplinary school designed to train tomorrow's digital leaders.

-The School of Digital Sciences is Kent State University's only independent, interdisciplinary school.
-As an independent school, the School of Digital Sciences is outside all of the university's colleges.
-As an interdisciplinary school, the School of Digital Sciences — which has no permanent faculty — draws faculty from departments and schools across the university to teach its courses and serve on its committees.
-As a result, faculty from across the university teach courses for the school, and our students have a unique opportunity to take selected classes from other programs as part of their major.
+As an interdisciplinary school, the School of Digital Sciences draws faculty from colleges across the university to teach its courses, and its students have a unique opportunity to take selected classes from other programs as part of their major.

 The school offers Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degrees in Digital Sciences, an undergraduate Minor, a Master of Digital Sciences (MDS) degree, and an Enterprise Architecture Graduate Certificate.

 BACHELOR OF SCIENCE AND BACHELOR OF ARTS IN DIGITAL SCIENCES

 The Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degrees in Digital Sciences help students gain a broad overview of digital technologies (e.g., web development, programming, design processes), acquire high-demand technical skills that are needed by virtually every business or organization, learn how different people use technology and then learn how to make technology easier to use, and learn how to work as part of a diverse project team.
 Think of a web developer or project manager who has a broad understanding of technology, and is comfortable working with web designers, business managers, computer scientists, network engineers, etc.